shiyuanjack/shiyuanjack.github.io/_pages/about.md

 Research Interests
 ======
 Broadly speaking, I am interested in Applied Cryptography and Data Security.
-Specifically, my current research mainly focuses on Post-Quantum Cryptography, Public Key Encryption with Advanced Functions, and Privacy-Preserving in the context of the outourced data (e.g. cloud storage, EMR).
+Specifically, my current research focuses on Post-Quantum Cryptography, Searchable Encryption, and Privacy-Preserving in the context of the outsourced data (e.g. cloud storage, EMR).

 Services
 ======